redis/redis-doc/topics/data-types-intro.md

 ---

 Bitmaps are not an actual data type, but a set of bit-oriented operations defined on the String type.
-Since strings are binary safe blobs and their maximum length is 512 MB, they are suitable to set up to 2^32 different bits.

 Bit operations are divided into two groups: constant-time single bit operations, like setting a bit to 1 or 0, or getting its value, and